 Ask to speak with your teacher, lecturer or the school counsellor in a private area and tell them as much as you feel comfortable sharing.
 Explain why you can’t keep up with assignments or why you might be falling behind – that way they can find out how to give you some extra support on your own terms.
 You may want to tell that person about this website or give them our number so that they can find out more about how to help you.
 If you are studying at university or TAFE, you can also speak to someone at the student support office.

 I would like my teacher or lecturer to know about my caring role but I don’t want to tell them myself.

 Sometimes it can be difficult to explain your situation to someone without feeling overwhelmed or uncomfortable.
 This is completely understandable.
 Some young carers feel more comfortable asking their parent or guardian to talk to the school.
-You can also call the young carer team on 1800 242 636 to chat about how we can help.
+You can also call the Young Carer Team on (02) 9280 4744 to chat about how we can help.